hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 ### 1.5 Logical and Physical Operators

-In query optimization literature, there are typically two operator types. **Logical operators** are operators that define data transformations. **Physical operators** are specific algorithms that implement particular transformations.
+In query optimization literature, there are typically two types of operators. **Logical operators** are operators that define data transformations. **Physical operators** are specific algorithms that implement particular transformations.
 Below are several examples of logical operators and their physical counterparts.

 *Table 1: Logical and Physical Operators*